KimTrijnh/LEARNING/ES6/readme.md

 var square = (a) => a*a;
 ```

-4. Default parameter: when no argument is passed to function parameter, argument will take the default value
+4. **Default parameter**: when no argument is passed to function parameter, argument will take the default value

 ```
 var hello = function(name="buddy") { return "Hello" + name; }